IWL GRADUATE STUDENT TRAVEL GRANT 2019

 Reviewers will evaluate applications based on the following:

-- Goals and Significance
+Goals and Significance of Project

 There is a clear objective that will enhance, create or expand the individual’s professional repertoire/training and contribute to the world languages teaching community.
-Requests for support to attend a conference or other professional meetings must include explicit explanations of how such attendance will contribute to the development of the graduate student as an effective instructor or IWL community contributor.
+Requests for support to attend a conference or other professional meetings must include explicit explanations of how such attendance will contribute to the development of the graduate student as an effective scholar, instructor or IWL community contributor.

 Requested amount is reasonable and well justified.